This LinkedIn post has kicked off a huge debate

 Job security

 One reason why the post didn’t chime with LinkedIn users might be today’s tough jobs landscape.
-As mass layoffs dominate the media headlines, some are taking issue with the idea that they might not be able to find work for having too many years under their belt.
+As mass layoffs dominate the media headlines, with some even firing staff without warning, many are taking issue with the idea that they might not be able to find work for having too many years under their belt.

 “If you have a family to support you’re going to apply for anything,” one software analyst posited.
 “It’s not really any of HR’s business WHY an overqualified candidate is applying for the position if they are aware of the salary ahead of time”.